CandelaCSIC/hofa/docs/source/index.rst

          :class-card: intro-card
          :shadow: md

          Here you will find an accessible introduction to *higher-order Fourier analysis*, an area of mathematics that has produced major advances since the 2000s.
-Furthermore, you will learn the basics of how to use it for applications via the HoFa package.
+You will also learn the basics of how to use this theory for applications via the HoFa package.

          +++